Port Louis: Culture

-Port Louis has been an active cultural city attracting painters, poets, sculptors, and writers for centuries.
-Marie-Thérèse Humbert wrote her famous novel, La Montagne des Signaux, with Port-Louis in mind.
-Malcolm de Chazal was a common Mauritian visionary writer and painter who was often seen in the capital, mostly at the central market, Champ de Mars and l'hôtel National.
-Robert Edouard-Hart, a great poet found in this very active city a source of inspiration.
-Port-Louis-born poet and semiologist Khal Torabully, the foremost poet of indenture and coolitude, recently designed Travellers' Lane at the Jardin de la Compagnie, inaugurated by Navin Ramgoolam, the Mauritian Prime Minister and the Parcours Culturel with aphorisms of Malcolm de Chazal, just facing the famous Port Louis Theatre.
-That theater, still in use and catering mostly to presentations of classical music, jazz, and local drama, has a distinguished history that includes the first presentation of opera on the island in the 19th century by travelling European troupes.
+Port Louis has been a cultural city attracting painters, poets, sculptors, and writers for centuries.
+Marie-Thérèse Humbert wrote her novel, La Montagne des Signaux, with Port-Louis in mind.
+Malcolm de Chazal was a Mauritian writer and painter who was often seen in the capital, mostly at the central market, Champ de Mars and l'hôtel National.
+Robert Edouard-Hart, a poet, found in this city a source of inspiration.
+Port-Louis-born poet and semiologist Khal Torabully, a poet of indenture and coolitude, recently designed Travellers' Lane at the Jardin de la Compagnie, inaugurated by Navin Ramgoolam, the Mauritian prime minister and the Parcours Culturel with aphorisms of Malcolm de Chazal, just facing the Port Louis Theatre.
+That theater, still in use and catering mostly to presentations of classical music, jazz, and local drama, has a history that includes the first presentation of opera on the island in the 19th century by travelling European troupes.

 More modern entertainment facilities in Port Louis include several cinemas, in which most films are presented in French and English.
 Recently opened in Paille, a suburb of Port Louis, is the ultra-modern Swami Vivekananda International Convention Centre.
 It is the first such facility in Mauritius and is used to house conventions, concerts, trade shows, and exhibitions.

 English is currently the official language of Port Louis and Mauritius.